#chess-engine #chess #artificial-intelligence #chess-board #uci #ai #nnue

 Examples

 This example demonstrates how to set up a chess board, make moves, evaluate board positions, and utilize the inbuilt engine to find optimal moves using the timecat library.
-Some features such as position evaluation (nnue) and engine computation (engine) are optional and can be enabled via cargo features.
+Some optional features needs to be enabled.

-First, add the timecat crate to your project with the necessary features enabled (nnue feature is already enabled within the engine feature):
+First, add the timecat crate to your project with the necessary features enabled:

 Then, you can proceed with the following Rust code: